 The detailed evolution of this form gu in north Vanuatu languages is intricate.
-The former proclitic gu= is regularly reflected as a proclitic $k\flat=$ in the Torres languages, or a prefix k- in northwest Banks languages ($Table\ 3$).
-The 1sg pronoun alternation ($n\flat/n\flat k$) of Mwotlap - the starting point of this study - results from a process of reanalysis: the sequence $/n\flat+k$ -/, with no intervening element, was so overwhelmingly frequent in speech, that it was eventually resegmented as $n\flat k$; the former verbal clitic became accreted to the preceding pronoun, while the verb itself appeared in its bare form.
-The zero form taken by the Aorist with other persons ($Table\ 3$) probably added to the pressure towards morphological leveling.
-Volow followed a similar path, leading to an allomorphic variation between $n\imath \epsilon$ and $n\imath \epsilon \eta$.
+The former proclitic gu= is regularly reflected as a proclitic $k\partial$ = in the Torres languages, or a prefix k- in northwest Banks languages (Table 3).
+The 1sg pronoun alternation ($n\partial/n\partial k$) of Mwotlap - the starting point of this study - results from a process of reanalysis: the sequence $/n\partial + k$ -/, with no intervening element, was so overwhelmingly frequent in speech, that it was eventually resegmented as $n\partial k$; the former verbal clitic became accreted to the preceding pronoun, while the verb itself appeared in its bare form.
+The zero form taken by the Aorist with other persons (Table 3) probably added to the pressure towards morphological leveling.
+Volow followed a similar path, leading to an allomorphic variation between $n\varepsilon$ and $n\varepsilon\eta$; as well as Löyöp, with the forms $n\partial$ and $n\omega k$.

 So far, the accreted form $n \supset k$ in Mwotlap has remained restricted to its original function - namely, 1sg subject of an Aorist predicate - without much affecting the regular form of the 1sg pronoun $n \supset k$ in other contexts.
-However, a slight tendency towards the expansion of $n \supset k$ is perceptible with other TAM categories.
-Besides the six markers that are formally derived from the Aorist (2.1), the use of $n \supset k$ is increasingly frequent, albeit optional, for as many as ten TAM markers, historically unrelated to the Aorist - for example, the negative markers.
+However, a slight tendency towards the expansion of $k \supset k$ is perceptible with other TAM categories.
+Besides the six markers that are formally derived from the Aorist (2.1), the use of $k \supset k$ is increasingly frequent, albeit optional, for as many as ten TAM markers, historically unrelated to the Aorist - for example, the negative markers.

 This tendency for the accreted form to gain ground over the original 1sg pronoun is only incipient in Mwotlap, but has reached its final stage in the two Torres languages.
-Due to their high frequency in discourse, the augmented forms -n n k = n k in Hiw and Lo, n k = n k in Toga - have now become the ordinary 1sg pronoun regardless of the predicate's TAM-marking, and indeed for all functions (subject, object, etc.).
+Due to their high frequency in discourse, the augmented forms -n3k3 in Hiw and Lo, $n\epsilon k3$ in Toga - have now become the ordinary 1sg pronoun regardless of the predicate's TAM-marking, and indeed for all functions (subject, object, etc.).
 In other words, the pronoun resulting from the coalescence of nau gu has replaced nau in all positions.